ovh/docs/pages/public_cloud/public_cloud_databases/redis_09_advanced_parameters_references/guide.en-gb.md

 ## Objective

-This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Redis according to your use cases.
+This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Caching according to your use cases.

 ## Requirements